52 Different Types of Beetles in Arizona

 24. Burying Beetle

 Burying beetles have a small, black body ranging from 1.5 to 2.5 inches long.
-They are found throughout North America, but they were first discovered in the Sonoran Desert region of the United States.
+They are found throughout North America but were first discovered in the Sonoran Desert region of the United States.

 The female buries dead animals (or her feces) to feed her young, born alive, not eggs.
-Of the various types of beetles in Arizona, Burying beetles is considered an important part of the food web.
-This is in view of the fact that they recycle nutrients back into the earth that would otherwise go unused.
+Of the various types of beetles in Arizona, Burying beetles are considered an important part of the food web.
+This is because they recycle nutrients back into the earth that would otherwise go unused.

 25. Calligrapha Beetle